lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule ID: An identifier for a rule, SCHC C/D, and Dev share the same Rule ID for a specific flow.
 A set of Rule IDs are used to support fragmentation functionality.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
-A process in the network that performs compression/decompression of the headers, by using SCHC rules.
+A mechanism used both at the Dev and at the network to achieve compression/Decompression of IP/UDP headers, by using static SCHC rules.

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.

-* Up: Up Link.
-Direction from Dev to SCHC C/D.
+* Up: Uplink direction for compression/decompression, from the Dev SCHC C/D to the network SCHC C/D.

 * W: Window bit.
 A fragment header field used in Window mode (see section 5), which carries the same value for all fragments of a window.